Evaluating Street Tree Removals

 Location Guidelines

-To protect against potential disease negatively effecting whole areas of the neighborhood, new plantings will reflect a diversity of species.
-We work with arborists to constantly learn species that make sense, but still match the species criteria.
+To protect against potential disease negatively affecting large areas of the neighborhood, new plantings will reflect a diversity of species.
+We work with arborists to determine species that make sense, but still match our species criteria.